-- Pokemon Black And White: As Unova is based off America, male Pokémon Rangers are this.
+- Pokémon Black and White: As Unova is based off America, male Pokémon Rangers are this.
 Clay, however, is a subversion, as he's an immigrant from the Pokémon world equivalent of Japan.

-- A recurring theme in the Command & Conquer: Red Alert series, especially as later games began undercutting America Wins the War.
+- A recurring theme in the Command & Conquer: Red Alert Series, especially as later games began undercutting America Saves the Day.
 Exceptionally Texan General Coville from RA2 kicked it off, but it became all too apparent in RA3 (listen especially to the Century Bomber...).
 Two of the Allied combat tracks are actually called "American Cowboys" and "How The West Was Won".

 - Clay from Xiaolin Showdown.
 Probably justified in that he came from a cattle ranch in Texas.

-- Hank from Thomas the Tank Engine, due to him being built in the United States instead of England like all of the other locomotives, actually speaks in a Texas accent.
-The only other locomotive that is not British is Hiro, the Japanese locomotive.
+- Hank from Thomas & Friends, due to him being built in the United States instead of England like most of the other locomotives, speaks in a Texan accent, while the real locomotive class he was based on was from Pennsylvania.

 - Roswell from Generator Rex has a cowboy hat and talks like a cowboy.

-- Don't forget LBJ the first Texan in the White House.
+- Lyndon Johnson, the first Texan in the White House, had a cowboy image.

-- There's also a second layer to this trope: In America, everybody west of the Mississippi is a cowboy, unless they live on the West Coast.
+- There's also a second layer to this trope: In America, every white person west of the Mississippi is stereotyped as a cowboy, unless they live on the West Coast.
 And we do literally mean "the Coast" — inland California and eastern Oregon and Washington are as steeped in this trope as Arizona and Montana.
 The "Bakersfield sound" in Country Music is a prime example, having been created in the '60s by the descendants of Dust Bowl migrants to California's Central Valley.
-And even in the eastern US, you'll find some appropriation of cowboy iconography in the Southern states.
+And even in the eastern US, you'll find some appropriation of cowboy iconography in the rural areas, especially in the South.

 - The term cowboy diplomacy, sometimes used by critics of certain aspects of US foreign policy.